xantux/euler-problems/README.md

 	Solving mathematics problems with programming languages

-It's nothing new I know, but I want to do it in a different way, I will create a folder for every problem set and inside it I will put the solutions in different programming languages, those who I know most of course.
+It's nothing new I know, but I want to do it in a different way, I will create a folder for every problem set and inside it I will put the procedure in different programming languages, those who I know most of course.

 For further readings about Project Euler see [the About page](http://projecteuler.net/about).